BIM46830 - Specific deductions: rent and rates: rentcharges

 Redemption payments are considered to be capital payments to free the land from a detriment.
-Unless the land is stock in trade of a dealer in land, therefore, no deduction should be given in arriving at trading profits or income from land.
+Unless the land is stock in trade of a dealer in land, therefore, no deduction should be given in arriving at trading profits or income from property.

-As regards CG, see CG14507 and CG15292.
+As regards the treatment for Capital Gains purposes, see CG14507 and CG15292.